 Third-age Ranger Armour (members)

 Very lucky players may end up finding a piece of extremely rare third-age ranger armour after completing a Treasure Trail.
-This armour requires level 45 Defence and level 65 Ranged to wear.
+This armour requires level 65 Defence and level 65 Ranged to wear.
 Its bonuses are slightly better than those of blessed dragonhide armour.
+Because of its expense it is used mainly to show off wealth rather than for functional use.

 Armadyl Armour (members)